hille721/wwnhandler/README.md

 Useful properties
 -----------------

-For EMC VMAX and Hitachi there are more propertiers supported:
+For EMC VMAX, Netapp E-Series and Hitachi there are more propertiers supported:

 -  oui : extract the OUI (Organization Unique Identifier) of the WWN
 -  vendor : extract the vendor
 -  serial : extract the serial number
 -  lunid : extract the 'LUN ID'
 ::

       >>> wwn1.oui